thediveo/lxkns/docs/lab-notes.md

   - we might discover other bind-mounted or fd-referenced PID namespaces, which seem to have **no parent** PID namespace, so they appear to be "root namespaces".
 Please see above for further discussion of this situation.

+## Task Discovery

+First, there is constant confusion between the terms `process`, `task` and `thread`.
+And seriously, StuckOvershrew™® isn't of any help either.
+No!
+Yes!
+Ohh!

+Somehow, the terms seem to be used as follows:
+- **process** is used to refer to a bunch of tasks/threads being grouped together and sharing their memory as well as open files, sockets, et cetera.
+- **task** seems to be more commonly used in kernel space; nevertheless, it leaks very prominently into user space as part of proc file system paths like `/proc/$PID/task/$TID`.
+- **thread** is often preferred by speakers with a strong background in user space and multi-threading.

+**lxkns** stays with the terminology exposed in the process (hah!) file system:
+"task".

+Linux tasks can do things that would make a POSIX<sup>†</sup> or Microsoft Windows thread immediately drop dead.
+Such as opting out of the file descriptors shared between all threads of a process and getting its own personal table of file descriptors.

+Given a task ID ("TID") its process file system properties can be immediately looked up as `/proc/$TID/...`, so there's no need to dive into the process-specific task list `/proc/$PID/task/$TID/...`.
+It is only that the process file system does not list tasks at the process level, but still allows directly accessing their information as if they were processes (or rather, as if processes were tasks, but that's another story).